 What is earth and environmental data science?

-I define earth and environmental data science as skills at the intersection of science and data science including:
+It’s important to place this program in the context of the field of earth and environmental data science.
+I define earth and environmental data science as skills at the intersection of open science and data science including:

 - technical data science skills